-Measure up the available space for new kitchen.
-You will find useful measure up guides online including at www.peterhay.co.nz
+Measure up the available space for the new kitchen.

 You will need a professional measure later in the process however it is important to make a start on your design.
 The available space might include removal of walls and other building works like windows and doors.
 Measure as if these were already complete.